civican/legisinfo/44-1/bills/S-14/bill_text.md

 ### Section 24

-  **(1)** Every person who contravenes section 13, subsection 32(1) or (2) or a provision of the regulations designated by regulations made under paragraph 16(1)(y) or who fails to take measures that they are ordered to take under subsection 32(3) is guilty of an offence and liable
+  **(1)** Every person who contravenes section 13, subsection 32(1) **or (2)** or a provision of the regulations designated by regulations made under paragraph 16(1)(y) **or who fails to take measures that they are ordered to take under subsection 32(3)** is guilty of an offence and liable

+> **Explanatory Note**:
+> Relevant portion of subsection 24(1):
+> *Existing Text*:
+> > Every person who contravenes section 13, subsection 32(1) or a provision of the regulations designated by regulations made under paragraph 16(1)(y) is guilty of an offence and liable

 ### Section 4

 Section 32 of the Act and the heading before it are replaced by the following:

-## Discharge or Deposit of Substances
+## **Discharge or Deposit of Substances**

 ### Section 32

   **(1)** It is prohibited to discharge or deposit a substance in a park if the discharge or deposit degrades the natural environment, injures fauna, flora or cultural resources, endangers human health or public safety or is likely to do any of those things.

-  **(2)** If the discharge or deposit of a substance in a park degrades the natural environment, injures fauna, flora or cultural resources, endangers human health or public safety or is likely to do any of those things, any person who has charge, management or control of the substance and any person who caused or contributed to the discharge or deposit shall
+  **(2)** **If** the **discharge or deposit** of a **substance in a park degrades** the natural environment, **injures** fauna, flora or cultural resources, **endangers human health or public safety or is likely to do any of those things**, any person who has charge, management or control of the substance **and** any **person who caused or contributed to the discharge or deposit** shall

     notify the superintendent without delay; and

     take reasonable measures to prevent, mitigate or remediate harm and to prevent or minimize danger, as the case may be.

-  **(3)** If the superintendent of the park is of the opinion that a person is not taking the measures required by paragraph (2)(b), the superintendent shall order the person to take those measures.
-If the person fails to take the measures that they are ordered to take, the Minister shall take the measures on behalf of His Majesty in right of Canada.
+  **(3)** If the superintendent of **the** park is of the opinion that a person is not taking the measures required by subsection **(2)(b)**, the superintendent may **order** the person to take those measures.
+If the person fails to **take the measures that they are ordered to take,** the Minister may **take the** measures on behalf of **His** Majesty in right of Canada.

-  **(4)** A person who fails to take the measures that they are ordered to take is liable for the expenses reasonably incurred by His Majesty in right of Canada in taking the measures.
-Those expenses may be recovered from the person, with costs, in proceedings brought in the name of His Majesty in any court of competent jurisdiction.
+  **(**4**)** A person who fails to **take the measures that they are ordered to take** is liable for the expenses reasonably incurred by **His** Majesty in right of Canada in taking the measures.
+Those expenses may be recovered from **the** person, with costs, in proceedings brought in the name of **His** Majesty in any court of competent jurisdiction.

+> **Explanatory Note**:
+> Existing text of the heading and section 32:
+> *Existing Text*:
+> > Where a substance that is capable of degrading the natural environment, injuring fauna, flora or cultural resources or endangering human health is discharged or deposited in a park, any person who has charge, management or control of the substance shall take reasonable measures to prevent any degradation of the natural environment and any danger to the fauna, flora or cultural resources or to persons that may result from the discharge or deposit.
+> > If the superintendent of a park is of the opinion that a person is not taking the measures required by subsection (1), the superintendent may direct the person to take those measures and, if the person fails to do so, the Minister may direct those measures to be taken on behalf of Her Majesty in right of Canada.
+> > A person who fails to comply with a direction given by a superintendent under subsection (2) is liable for the expenses reasonably incurred by Her Majesty in right of Canada in taking the measures directed, and those expenses may be recovered from that person, with costs, in proceedings brought in the name of Her Majesty in any court of competent jurisdiction.

 ### Section 5